 Why You’ll Love This Recipe

-- Easy to Make: With simple steps and minimal prep time, you can whip up this chili quickly, making it ideal for busy weeknights.
+- Easy Preparation: With simple steps, you can whip up this delicious chili in no time.

-- Versatile Serving Options: Serve it with toppings like cheese and jalapeños or pair it with cornbread for a complete meal.
+- Versatile Serving Options: Enjoy it alone or topped with cheese and jalapeños for extra flavor.

 Tools and Preparation